 “Why are so many young women in their thirties and forties feeling like PMS is their new normal?
 On a roller-coaster ride of emotions, they are uncharacteristically cranky and fatigued—a bitchy, nasty, fuzzy-minded person they barely recognize and don’t enjoy (and neither, by the way, do their partners and families).
 It’s perimenopause, that lesser-known term defining the years when women’s hormones are kissing them good-bye, before they reach menopause.
 Perimenopause takes a big toll on women’s moods, health, and relationships.”
 (Suzanne Somers)

-Each of us is responsible for the keeping the “spokes” in our Wheels to Wellness balanced and in good working condition.
+We are each responsible for keeping the “spokes” in our Wheels to Wellbeing balanced and in good working condition.
 From time to time, some areas will require more attention than others.

 Some additional spokes or areas you might want to consider include ensuring you get good quality sleep.
 Everyday activities can make for a busy schedule; however, taking time to slow down, rest, recreate, and break out of autopilot of your day-to-day life can have rewarding effects.

 Another area or spoke could be relationships.
 Consider your spiritual relationship with God, the Universe, or Higher Power, as well as romantic relationships, friendships, family, and colleagues.